-4.4.4 Consumption Adjustments following LDSO Inventory Audits
+4.5.4 Consumption Adjustments following LDSO Inventory Audits

-Where an audit of a customer’s inventory has been undertaken by the LDSO in accordance with the best practice document: Managing Unmetered Energy Street Lighting Inventories (MUESLI) published on the Institute of Lighting Professionals website:

-ILP Website

-Then the Customer will be deemed to have agreed that the revised inventory of Apparatus calculated by the LDSO relative to that particular Unmetered Supply is that agreed between the LDSO on whose Distribution System or Associated Distribution System the Unmetered Supply takes place and the Customer taking such supply as defined in paragraph 8.2.4 of Section S8 of the BSC.
+Where an audit of a customer’s inventory has been undertaken by the LDSO in accordance with the best practice document: Managing Unmetered Energy Street Lighting Inventories (MUESLI).
+Then the Customer will be deemed to have agreed that the revised inventory of Apparatus calculated by the LDSO relative to that particular Unmetered Supply is that agreed between the LDSO on whose Distribution System or Associated Distribution System the Unmetered Supply takes place and the Customer taking such supply as defined in paragraph 8.2.4 of Section S of the BSC.

-The LDSO shall then review and adjust (if appropriate) the customer’s EACs, for NHH Settlement, or Summary Inventory, for HH Settlement, as defined within the best practice document.
+The LDSO shall then review and adjust (if appropriate) the customer’s EACs, for NHH Settlement, or Summary Inventory, for HH Settlement, as defined within the MUESLI document.

-4.5 Equivalent Meter Specification
+4.6 Equivalent Meter Specification